All Saints (All Saints album): Singles

 "Under the Bridge" and "Lady Marmalade", a double A-side single, was released on 27 April 1998.
 Although both songs are covers, they remain unique as each song is somewhat lyrically distinctive from the original; "Under the Bridge" is a cover of a song by the Red Hot Chili Peppers, and "Lady Marmalade" was originally performed by Patti LaBelle, with the cover featuring suggestive rap verses by Shaznay Lewis and original verses by Melanie Blatt.
 "Under the Bridge" managed to chart in the top twenty of the United Kingdom, Australia, Canada, New Zealand, Finland, and Sweden.
 "Lady Marmalade" charted as a single in Switzerland and France, and was performed on several European music awards shows and variety talk shows, but did not perform as well as the conjoined single.

 Their fourth single was "Bootie Call", released on 31 August 1998.
 It was the group's third consecutive number one in the United Kingdom, also charting in Belgium, Ireland, the Netherlands, and Sweden.
 A music video was also shot for the single.
 The group's fifth and final single was "War of Nerves", released on 23 November 1998.
 While not as successful as its foregoing single releases, it did chart in New Zealand, Ireland, and the United Kingdom.
 A music video was shot, during which group member Melanie Blatt was pregnant.

 The song "Let's Get Started" was released in 1995 with only members Melanie Blatt and Shaznay Lewis, under the name All Saints 1.9.7.5.
 However, when the group welcomed sisters Nicole Appleton and Natalie Appleton, they renamed the group All Saints, and the title of the song was altered to "If You Wanna Party (I Found Lovin')", and featured on the album.
 The song was then re-recorded with the Appleton sisters and was re-released in Japan only, on 24 November 1997.
 A music video was shot, which was exclusive to Japan.

 Critical reception

 All Saints received mixed reviews from music critics, some of whom spoke favorably of the choice of singles and the group's musical direction, while others did not enjoy the music direction, and felt they lacked personality.
-Stephen Thomas Erlewine of AllMusic did not rate the album, but gave it a mixed review.
+Stephen Thomas Erlewine of AllMusic gave it a mixed review.
 In comparison to the Spice Girls, he felt All Saints lacked "personality", but was more charitable regarding their music direction, saying, "All four members have better voices than the Spices, and they all have a hand in writing at least one of the songs on their eponymous debut. ...
 More importantly, they and their producers have a better sense of contemporary dance trends—there are real hip-hop and club rhythms throughout the record."
 He highlighted "Never Ever", "I Know Where It's At", and "Lady Marmalade" as the album's best tracks.